Spin-networks in the ZX-calculus: The ZXH-calculus

 \section{The ZXH-calculus}

 The ZX-calcuus is a universal, sound and complete graphical language for qubit systems.
 It has found use in quantum computation and quantum foundations, for instance in the fields of quantum circuit optimisation, verification and simulation, quantum error correction, and measurement-based quantum computation~\cite{duncan2010rewriting,Backens2020extraction,kissinger2017MBQC,kissinger2020reducing,duncan2019graph}.
-For practical reasons, we will work in this paper with a variation of this calculus called the ZXH-calculus~\cite{east2020aklt}.
 The advantage of the ZX-calculus is that it allows a graphical representation of (even non-unitary) linear maps, without resorting to dealing with the matrices directly.
 This allows one to do computations graphically.

 There are several variations on the ZX-calculus that differ in which generators they view as fundamental.
-One of these variations is the \emph{ZH-calculus}.
+One of these variations is the \emph{ZH-calculus}~\cite{backens2018zh,backens2021completeness}.
 Since these variations are all universal, they can each be translated into one another.
 For this reason, we will use generators from both the ZX- and ZH-calculus.
 We call the resulting graphical language the \emph{ZXH-calculus}~\cite{east2020aklt}.

 Let us give a brief overview of the ZX- and ZH-calculi.
 For an in-depth review see Ref.~\cite{vandewetering2020zxcalculus} and for a book-length introduction see Ref.~\cite{CKbook}.

 \paragraph{The ZX-calculus.}